doc4d/docs/docs/ViewPro/method-list.md

   Here the titles of the columns would be `LastName` and `FirstName`.

-* If the data is a collection of scalar values, the collection parameter is two-dimensional:
+* If the data passed is a collection that holds scalar data, it is two dimensional:

   * The first-level collection contains subcollections of values.
 Each subcollection defines a row.
 Pass an empty collection to skip a row.

+  * The subcollections' indices are used as column titles.

   * Each subcollection defines cell values for the row.
 Values can be `Integer`, `Real`, `Boolean`, `Text`, `Date`, `Null`, `Time` or `Picture`. `Time` must be an a object containing a time attribute, as in [VP SET VALUE](#vp-set-value).
 The number of values in the first subcollection determines how many columns are created.

-The collection's indices are used as column titles.
+  > This only works when generating columns automatically.
+You cannot use a collection of scalar data with the *tableColumns* option.

 #### Example